 That’s an approach more and more companies are taking.

-The world’s largest company, Walmart, recently revolutionized its approach to litigation by in-housing its discovery process.
-Facing growing data volumes that made discovery increasingly expensive and stuck with complex software that frustrated outside counsel and contributed to excessive review costs, Walmart decided to take control over its costs and data by controlling more of the discovery process.
+One of the world’s largest companies, for example, recently revolutionized its approach to litigation by in-housing its discovery process.
+Facing growing data volumes that made discovery increasingly expensive and stuck with complex software that frustrated outside counsel and contributed to excessive review costs, the company—whose name we're keeping confidential pursuant to a nondisclosure agreement—decided to take control over its costs and data by controlling more of the discovery process.

 “We’re able to reduce data needing outside counsel review by 98 percent.
 Outside counsel only get the stuff that really matters.”

 The results are evident in the statistics above.
-By in-housing discovery, Walmart reduced the data requiring outside counsel review by up to 98 percent.
-In a hypothetical case involving 7,500 documents, Walmart can now cull out all but 150 documents requiring outside counsel review.
+By in-housing discovery, the in-house legal department reduced the data requiring outside counsel review by up to 98 percent.
+In a hypothetical case involving 7,500 documents, in-house counsel can now cull out all but 150 documents requiring outside counsel review.
 That data reduction alone saves $24,500 in review costs per matter.
-And because data processing is as simple as drag and drop, Walmart no longer has to wait several days to begin review.
-That time savings of nearly two days frees up Walmart’s internal resources to do even more work in house.
+And because data processing is as simple as drag and drop, the team no longer has to wait several days to begin review.
+That time savings of nearly two days frees up company internal resources to do even more work in house.